 We prefer not to receive queries, except in the case of a continued (multiple part) story.

-We will pay between $25 and $50 for an OLF or a PT story depending on the excellence of the manuscript, length, and other editorial considerations.
-We purchase one-time magazine rights and electronic rights; accept previously published material; and pay upon acceptance.
+We pay between $25 and $50 for an OLF or a PT story depending on the excellence of the manuscript, length, and other editorial considerations.
+We purchase one-time magazine rights and electronic rights, except for previously published material, and pay upon acceptance.
 We also reprint stories after four or five years have gone by.
 We make every effort to reach the authors of these older stories to pay them again at half the first rate so tell us if you move.
 We prefer that you not submit reprints to us.
 It works better if you let us choose the reprints—we stay more organized that way!

 Put your name, address, telephone number, and email address on the first page of the manuscript.
 Title pages are unnecessary.
 Manuscripts should be double-spaced with no extra space between paragraphs.
 Paragraphs should begin with an indented line.
-Be sure to include a stamped, self-addressed envelope that is large enough to hold your manuscript.
-We need your Social Security number to pay you, but will contact you to ask for it if we don't have it.
+Be sure to include a self-addressed, stamped envelope that is large enough to hold your manuscript.
+We need your Social Security number to pay you but will contact you to ask for it if we don't have it.

 We prefer to receive stories electronically.
 Do try not to share a virus with your attached file.
 We regularly upgrade our virus protection here at Pacific Press, but it helps if you do too.

 Attach a word processor file of your story to your email message.
 Do not paste your story into the email itself.
-Microsoft Word is our word processing software and it does open most files, but it helps if the file is saved properly, using a ".doc" or ".rtf" extension.
-Your word processor file becomes our publication file so it is important for you to use a tab at the beginning of each paragraph, not individual spaces.
-Avoid other odd spacing as well.
+Microsoft Word is our word processing software and it does open most files, but it helps if the file is saved properly, using a .doc or .rtf extension.
+Your word processor file becomes our publication file so it is important for you to use the ruler to indent the paragraphs.
+Do not put two spaces after a period and avoid other odd spacing as well.

 Send electronic submissions to